 Zorro

 I was used in the program for ‘led’ and independent lesson.
 Everyone liked my calm manner, training level, and good looks.
-Unfortunately, I developed some spinal issues (suspected kissing spine) that made it hard for me to be happy in lessons–but I am super content and comfortable being a beautiful pasture pet!
-I’ve been retired to a fantastic home, where I’ll be spoiled every day.
+Unfortunately, I developed some spinal and arthritic issues (suspected kissing spine) that made it hard for me to be happy in lessons–but I am super content and comfortable being a beautiful pasture pet!
+I’ve been retired to a fantastic home, where I’m spoiled every day.
 My ‘new’ job will also entail helping Ginger get used to our home — because guess what?
 We’re being retired together!
 How cool is that?
+If you want to check out my new digs, take a look at Long Away Acres Sanctuary, which was set up as a peaceful retirement home for therapy horses.

 Ginger